SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco also has a large bike share network.
 You can use the system through the Lyft app, the same one as the ride sharing service.

 Once you find the bike you want to use, simply tap on the bike icon, scan the QR code on the bike (on the rear fender) and it will unlock the bike for your use.
+You can then ride it around as long as you want.

 Once you are done with the bike, either find a Bay Wheels station to drop it off or use the bike cable to lock it to any bike rack in the service area.
-Follow the prompts on the app to return the bike and you will automatically be charged for your trip.
+Follow the prompts on the app to return the bike and you will be automatically charged for your trip.

 Bay Wheels offers both regular and e-bikes.
 The e-bikes cost more, but make getting around San Francisco easy.